mistakia/nano-community/docs/getting-started-users/acquiring.md

 - **exchange**: a marketplace for the buying and selling
 - **service**: a company that allows you to buy from them directly, more user-friendly but comes at a premium.

-<small>_Any exchanges or platforms listed below are in no way endorsed by myself or the Nano Foundation.
+<small>_None of the exchanges or platforms listed below are endorsed by nano.community or the Nano Foundation.
 Please do your own research before using any exchange or platform._</small>

 At the moment, buying Nano with fiat money involves using a bank card, credit card or a bank transfer.
 There will generally be a premium for using a bank or credit card.